kolya-baskov/tceetree/readme.md

 Go to your sources root directory and do:
+1. prepare source files list
-1. -under Windows: dir /B /S *.c > cscope.files (/B = bare format, no extra info);
+	- under Windows: dir /B /S *.c > cscope.files (/B = bare format, no extra info);
 	- under Linux: find . -name '*.c' > cscope.files;
 	- that will recurse subdirectories and list all C files in cscope.files.
 2. execute cscope -b -c -R (build the cross reference only, don't compress it, recurse);
 3. run tceetree with cscope.out as input (default) to get tceetree.out (DOT language representation of function call tree);
 4. execute dot -Tpng -O tceetree.out to get a graphical representation of the tree in tceetree.out.png.
 5. There are a lot of options you can specify when invoking dot to customize the graph, for example:
 	- you can change output format e.g. to pdf: dot -Tpdf -O tceetree.out;
 	- you may modify layout from left to right instead of top to bottom: dot -Grankdir=LR -Tpng -O tceetree.out;
 	- you may modify graph, nodes and edges font: dot -Gfontname=Helvetica -Nfontname=Helvetica -Efontname=Helvetica -Tpng -O tceetree.out;
 	- see dot.1.pdf and dotguide.pdf within Graphviz documentation for many other options.
 	- You may wish to give a try to one of the other tools provided by Graphviz instead of dot (see dot.1.pdf for a list).

 This is the synopsis of tceetree: